fastlane/fastlane/fastlane/lib/fastlane/actions/docs/frame_screenshots.md

 **Note:** You **MUST** provide a background if you want titles. _frameit_ will not add the tiles if a background is not specified.

-#### Uploading screenshots to iTC

-Use [deliver](https://docs.fastlane.tools/actions/deliver/) to upload all screenshots to iTunes Connect completely automatically 🚀

 ### Mac

-With _frameit_ 2.0 it's possible to also frame macOS Application screenshots.
+With _frameit_ it's possible to also frame macOS Application screenshots.
 You have to provide the following:

 - The `offset` information so _frameit_ knows where to put your screenshots
 - A path to a `background`, which should contain both the background and the Mac